tlamadon/blm-replicate/README.txt

 version is available here.
 Virtually all code is based on the R platform.

-If you are looking for the R package to use the method of the apper, you should use the rblm package.
+If you are looking for the R package to use the method of the paper, you should use the rblm package.
 It includes most of the estimators available here, and we keep updating it.